MIT Election Data and Science Lab launches

 Stewart is a renowned expert in how election processes work, how they affect voters, and how they can be improved.
 A founding member of the influential Caltech/MIT Voting Technology Project (VTP), which was launched in 2000 to prevent a recurrence of the problems that afflicted that year's U.S. presidential election, he has most recently been applying the principles of queuing theory to the problem of managing voter turnout.

-Stewart said he expects the MIT Election Lab to focus in the near future on assessing the overall performance of election administration in 2016, analyzing factors that reduce lines at polling places, and studying the confidence of voters in the election process.
+Stewart said the MIT Election Lab focuses on assessing the overall performance of election administration, analyzing factors that reduce lines at polling places, and studying the confidence of voters in the election process.